 Design and Technology is an inspiring, challenging and practical subject which prepares children to contribute to the development of our rapidly changing world.
 Throughout EYFS, KS1 and KS2, children are encouraged to become informed consumers, creative thinkers, problem-solvers and potential innovators.
 Children use creativity, imagination, experience and research to design, make and evaluate products that tackle relevant social and environmental problems for today’s society.
 Children will develop technical and practical expertise, through experimenting with a range of tools, materials, processes and techniques, in the areas of construction, mechanisms and food and nutrition.
-In addition, children will be expected to build their understanding of a product’s purpose, aesthetic and function, to test out their ideas and to critique and evaluate the work of others.
-Collaborative work in Design and Technology helps to foster mutual respect for the different perspectives and capabilities of peers and helps develop children’s capacity to communicate, negotiate, persuade and feedback to others.
+In addition, children are expected to build their understanding of a product’s purpose, aesthetic and function, to test out their ideas and to critique and evaluate the work of others.

 During DT sessions, children are encouraged to be inquisitive about the way products work.
 To deepen children’s understanding of product and product design, we encourage children to ask questions of, and test out, existing products.
 Children will also use market research to inform their designs and, as they move through the school, will be encouraged to draw detailed designs and make prototypes in order to refine their designs before creating their final piece.
 Whilst making their products, children will be introduced to a range of tools, materials and technical skills by teaching staff who will also model good practice and highlight any safety considerations.
 At the evaluation stage, children are encouraged to reflect upon their final products, considering how they could have altered their design or techniques to impact the overall appearance and usability of their product.